-For the A Level: Language work accounts for 50% of the total A Level, in which students study grammatical and syntactical structures, a range of prose authors and a verse author to develop their linguistic competence.
+For the A Level: Language work accounts for 50% of the total A Level, in which students continue their study of grammatical and syntactical structures they started at GCSE.
 Study of literature accounts for the remaining 50% of the A Level.
 For this latter element, students study two prose and two verse texts in Latin, as well as some further material in English translation to develop knowledge and understanding of the literary context of the set texts.